lalitghimire/hy_fullstack_containers/README.md

 Step 1.
 Containerize the todo-backend by creating a todo-app/todo-backend/Dockerfile and building an image.
 Step 2.
 Run the todo-backend image with the correct ports open.
 Make sure the visit counter increases when used through a browser in http://localhost:3000/ (or some other port if you configure so)
 Tip: Run the application outside of a container to examine it before starting to containerize.

+## Exercise 12.6: docker-compose
+Create a todo-app/todo-backend/docker-compose.yml file that works with the node application from the previous exercise.
+The visit counter is the only feature that is required to be working.